PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the third affine occurrence remains unchanged for a separate audit.

 The remaining affine occurrence uses the same four-counter owner and exact Conv-ADD/layout-state contract.
-It is the raw boundary immediately after the shared NDHWC-gate/cost-volume state scope and immediately before construction of the late Concat layout-state scope.
-Strict characterization fixes those boundaries and requires its result under a late cost-volume-specific target.
+It retains its raw dictionary under a late cost-volume-specific target immediately after the shared NDHWC-gate/cost-volume state scope and immediately before construction of the late Concat layout-state scope.
+Both boundaries remain fixed.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned